 This paper is organized as follows.
-In section II, the problem of multistep ahead prediction is formulated for an electric power system.
-In section III, the multiple GP prior models are derived for every step ahead predictors and the training method of the GP prior models is briefly described.
-In section IV, the direct multistep ahead prediction is carried out using the GP posterior distribution.
-In section V, simulation results are shown to illustrate the effectiveness of the proposed prediction method.
+In section II, the objective electric power system is described.
+In section III, the multiple GP prior models are derived for every step ahead predictors, and the direct multistep ahead prediction is given using the GP posterior distribution.
+In section VI, model predictive control based on the multiple GP predictors is presented using the GA.
+In section V, simulation results are shown to illustrate the effectiveness of the proposed model predictive control.
 Finally, conclusions are given in section VI.